palisades-lakes/multimethod-experiments/docs/implementation_notes_1.8.0.md

 function):

-- `(isa? hierarchy d0 d1)` determines whether a method defined for `d1` is applicable to the arguments producing the disptach value `d0`.
+- `(isa? hierarchy d0 d1)` determines whether a method defined for `d1` is applicable to the arguments producing the dispatch value `d0`.

 - `(preferred? hierarchy d0 d1)`, extends the `isa?` ordering